 Whereas, the disadvantage of doing treks in monsoon season is; the problem of leeches (low land below 2500m), short rain, and muddy road.
 These problems are faced in the starting phase of trekking.
 After, we ascend to a higher altitude (above 2500m).
 There won’t be any problem.
 But, these are the minor cases that you can overcome easily.

 How is the weather in Monsoon Season?

 During monsoon season, the weather is hot and humid.
-Expect some rain during the starting days of the trek, which then improve after we reach a higher altitude (above 2500m).
-In the above 2500m, humidity is low and temperate are pleasant.
+Expect some rain during the starting days of the trek, which then improves after we reach a higher altitude (above 2500m).
+In the above 2500m, humidity is low and temperate is pleasant.
 Normally, it rains only for 2-3 hours (Late Afternoon).

 Transportation During Monsoon Season

 Trekking in Nepal can be completed via two modes of transportation- Overland and Flight.
 In a specific situation such as; during heavy rain, there is a chance of landslides.
 To overcome this, you should be kept in touch with the road condition before starting the trip.
 You can also contact us.